bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is a object consisting of the information contained in the HTML, CSS and JavaScript of a website that tells the browser what to render.

 2. What is an event?

+An even is a function that is triggered by a certain action which can be used to invoke other functions.

 3. What is an event listener?

+An event listener is the action code that is given to an object to trigger when an event will be called.

 4. Why would we convert a NodeList into an Array?

+To use array methods you can't use on NodeList.

 5. What is a component?

+Reusable and self-contained code that is a piece of a larger whole.

 ### Git Set up